-Message from Utilities & Environmental Services Director Michael D. Thane
+Message from Utilities and Environmental Services Director Michael D. Thane

 Water is the life of every community.
 The biggest improvements in protecting public health and controlling disease have come from developing and maintaining a safe drinking water supply.
 Additionally, growth in our community is, in many ways, driven by the strength and location of our utilities.
 Our mission is to stay ahead of growth and ensure adequate resources and growth opportunities and provide the highest possible level of service at the lowest possible cost.
 This is our commitment to the citizens of Round Rock and is evidenced by the fact that we have received exemplary water system status from the State of Texas.